Justinidlerz/html-webpack-prefix-plugin/README.md

 ]
 ```

-The html-webpack-prefix-plugin had default prefix attributes
+The html-webpack-prefix-plugin had default prefix attributes options
-`["img:src", "img:srcset", "img:data-src", "script:src", "link:href"]`.
+  - img:src
+  - img:srcset
+  - img:data-src
+  - script:src
+  - link:href

-If you want to remove and add attr you can set attributes options.
+If you want to remove and add attr you can set attributes options like so:

 ```javascript
 new HtmlWebpackPlugin({